HeavyDutyJudy/Core-Data-Services-ABAP/README.md

-# Core-Data-Services-ABAP
+# New Generation ABAP
-ABAP Core Data Services - Trial
+This repo is to try out new generation ABAP features